relenteny/microservice/README.md

 There is an order in which the projects must be built:

+* The project contains two implementations of the business service interface.
+Building the project requires selecting the implementation.
+Start in at projects' the top-level and execute one of the following Maven commands:
-* Start in `microservice-platform-bom` and execute `mvn clean install`.
+  * `mvn clean install -Dservice.type=mock -Dquarkus.profile=dev`
-* Next, in `media-domain`, execute `mvn clean install`.
+  * `mvn clean install -Dservice.type=production`
 * As described above, `media-server` contains two server implementations.
-To build and run the servers using the Quarkus `dev` mode, execute `mvn clean quarkus:dev "-Dservice.type=mock"` in either the `rest` or `grpc` directories.
+To run the servers using the Quarkus `dev` mode, execute `mvn quarkus:dev "-Dservice.type=mock"` in either the `rest` or `grpc` directories.
 If all goes well, upon completion, the server will be running and listening on port 8080.
 For the gRPC services, gRPC server listens on port 9000.
 * The application's "production" configuration assumes a connection to PostgreSQL is available, and the sample data has been loaded in PostgreSQL.
+* If a PostgreSQL environment is available, the the database can be loaded with sample data using the uber jar created in the `media-domain/implementation/database-init` module.
+Review the application.properties.
+Change them or use one of the Quarkus properties override mechanisms to load a specific instance of PostgreSQL.

+_As mentioned above, this project is a work in progress.
+Future updates will provide support for Kubernetes deployments via Helm Stay tuned._